 - Maximum Consecutive Wins ($) is the longest series of profitable trades (in brackets the amount of profit for all the transactions is indicated).

-- Maximum Consecutive Losses ($) is the similar thing for the unprofitable trades.
+- Maximum Consecutive Losses ($) is a similar thing for the unprofitable trades.

 - Maximal Consecutive Profit (count) is the maximum profit in successive trades (the number of transactions in a series is indicated in brackets).

-- Maximal Consecutive Losses (count) is the similar thing for a loss.
+- Maximal Consecutive Losses (count) is a similar thing for a loss.